satnogs/satnogs-rotator-controller/Arduino/README.md

 Arduino Code
 ============

-In order to use this code, you need to download and install the [AccelStepper library](http://www.airspayce.com/mikem/arduino/AccelStepper/).
+In order to use this code, you need to put the AccelStepper v1.46 library in your libraries folder.
+Thanks to [AccelStepper library](http://www.airspayce.com/mikem/arduino/AccelStepper/).